VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

    the data store.

-The third approach considered by the team, shown in figure 4, uses a workflow to coordinate the interaction between two aggregates.
+The third approach considered by the team, shown in figure 4, uses a process manager to coordinate the interaction between two aggregates.

 ![Figure 4][fig4]

-**Approach #3, using a workflow**
+**Approach #3, using a process manager**

 The numbers in the diagram correspond to the following steps: